 What does the restroom trailer need?
 Two separate 15/amp outlets meaning power comes from separate breakers in the box and nothing else is plugged in.
 H20 to fill up the internal tank.
 We bring 200' of hose which is typically plenty.
 If the restroom is parked farther than 200' we will need a few of your hoses.

 Do I need to cut trees?
 Yes one of our vehicles is 13' 6" high and over 8' wide.
 If were not able to make it to the location there will be extensive delays.
-The restroom trailer is also tall but can't touch a thing otherwise damage will take place.
+The restroom trailer is also tall but can't touch trees either otherwise damage will take place.

 When will everything arrive?
 We will go over this during our final phone call meeting.
 The large tents are typically two days prior or three if poor weather.
 The restroom arrives the day of the wedding and our arrival time is dynamic depending on the weather and other duties.
 It will be ready to go a few hours before the ceremony.

 Can we help?
-If we ask for assistance yes we would enjoy that but typically it's best for us to do all the work as we're trained and have done it all before.
+If we ask for assistance yes we would enjoy that but typically it's best for us to do all the work as we're trained and have have a step by step system in place.

 Should we put our dogs inside while you're on the property?
 We love dogs but it would be best to keep them contained.
-The main reason is because they're protective and should be of all that's going on.
-We're on their turf in a big way and they may get uneasy about the situation.
+The main reason is because they're protective of your property and may get in the way.
+We're on their turf and they may get uneasy about the situation.
 Dogs that are great with people have turned on us.
 You don't want to know how many times owners have said "I'm sorry they have never done that before".
 This statement happens after one of our staff gets bitten or jumped on.
 Again we really like dogs and yours but from experience know we need to be cautious.